stevo/pubsub_on_rails/README.md

 Event publisher is any class capable of emitting an event.
 Usually a great places to start emitting events are model callbacks, service objects or event handlers.
-It is very preferable to emit one specific event from only one place, as in most cases this is makes the most sense and makes the whole solution more comprehensible.
+It is very preferable to emit one specific event from only one place, as in most cases this makes the most sense and makes the whole solution more comprehensible.

 Event publisher example: